g-clef/g-clef.github.io/lab/kubernetes.md

 by the kubernetes project itself (or at least, closer to the core maintainers), so it was less likely (not impossible, mind you) to have the fiddly bugs I was running in to.
 After all, I'm trying to be a *user* of k8s, not an admin of it.

-I also replaced LXC/LXD with Vagrant/Virtualbox for the google boxes, then running on metal for the picocluster.
+I initially also replaced LXC/LXD with Vagrant/Virtualbox for the google boxes, before setting on running on metal with a cluster of 20 raspberry pis.

-Because this is ansible, I was also trying to do all of this remotely to the nodes.
+Because kubespray uses ansible, I was also trying to do all of this remotely to the nodes.
 I.e. I wanted my development OSX box to be able to run the ansible script and provision the whole cluster automatically.
-I admit, this is not something I was dong with juju, so I'm setting a higher bar for ansible than I did with juju...I feel like ansible should be capable of passing this bar, however - managing remote servers is the whole *point* of ansible.
+I admit, this is not something I was doing with juju, so I'm setting a higher bar for ansible than I did with juju...I feel like ansible should be capable of passing this bar, however - managing remote servers is the whole *point* of ansible.

 ## How